microsoft/DroneRescue/README.md

 ## Requirements and Setup

 ### Host Machine Requirements
-In order to run the AirSim simulator, you will need to have a computer with GPU, Windows, and DirectX 11 installed.
+In order to run the AirSim simulator, you will need to have a computer with GPU, Windows, and [DirectX 11](https://www.microsoft.com/en-us/download/details.aspx?id=17431) installed.

 **Alternatively**, you can create an Azure Virtual Machine with GPU to run the AirSim server.
 If you don't have a Microsoft Azure subscription, you can create a trial account at https://azure.microsoft.com.
 Please, follow the steps described in this link: [Creating Azure Virtual Machine for DroneRescue Demo](docs/create_azure_vm.md)

 ### Python requirements

-You will need to [install Python 3 or higher ](https://www.python.org/downloads/) (if it is not already installed) in your computer.
+You will need to [install Python 3.7 or higher ](https://www.python.org/downloads/) (if it is not already installed) in your computer.
 Please, make sure Python is added to the PATH and pip is properly installed.

 It is also needed to install the `pillow`, `msgpackrpc`, `numpy` and `airsim` python libraries.